typedb/typedb-examples/cyber-threat-intelligence/README.md

 In this demo, you'll learn how to use TypeDB as the database in a cyber threat intelligence context.
 We'll cover some basic operations like listing identities and their subtypes with the help of type-inference.
 We will then move on to some more advanced examples that take advantage of rules.
-We'll see how we can automate threats discovery at the schema level with the creation of a new rule.
+We'll see how we can automate threat discovery at the schema level with the creation of a new rule.

 ## Required knowledge